 Michelle Barton's experience spans both management practice and academia.
-Her lively, enthusiastic and highly practical presentation and coaching style has made her an award-winning professor of Organizational Behavior at Boston University and a sought-after speaker for organizations as diverse as the U.S. military and the Boston Medical Center.
-Dr. Barton spent a decade at Harvard Business Publishing eLearning business, where she was Product Director involved in the creation of over two-dozen acclaimed management development programs.
-While at HBP, she co-developed and taught a two-day workshop designed to help training directors align development programs with corporate strategic initiatives.
+Her lively, enthusiastic and highly practical presentation and coaching style has made her an award-winning professor of Organizational Behavior and a sought-after speaker for organizations as diverse as the U.S. military, NASA and the Boston Medical Center.
+Dr. Barton spent a decade at Harvard Business Publishing eLearning business, where she was a co-founder of the eLearning business and global Product Director for Leadership and Management Development programs.

 Michelle A. Barton is currently a visiting Associate Professor of Management at Bentley University.
 Prior to this appointment, she was an Assistant Professor of Organizational Behavior at Questrom School of Business, Boston University.
 Dr. Barton earned her Ph.D in Business Administration (Management & Organizations) from the University of Michigan and her B.A. in Psychology from Pomona College.